alwell/Presentations/PITCHME.md

 - What are the advantages and disadvantages og both?

 ---
+- **Qualitative data:** Data that approximates or characterizes but does not measure the attributes, characteristics, properties, etc., of a thing or phenomenon.
+Qualitative data describes whereas quantitative data defines.

+- **Quantitative data:** Information about quantities; that is, information that can be measured and written down with numbers.
+Some examples of quantitative data are your height, your shoe size, and the length of your fingernails. ...
+Here's a quick look at the difference between qualitative and quantitative data.

+---

 ## Advantages of qualitative data analysis:

 - **Provides depth and detail:** looks deeper than analysing ranks and counts by recording attitudes, feelings and behaviours